 The Contractor shall perform grinding, milling and asphalt removals in accordance with OPSS.MUNI 510.

 When the day’s work for asphalt pavement removal is completed, normal traffic flow in each direction shall be resumed.
 In order to restore normal traffic flow, any grade differences between adjacent pavements (existing and milled) in transverse directions shall be ramped with hot mix asphalt.
 Ramps in the transverse direction shall be sloped at 20:1.
 The Contractor shall ensure that there are no grade differences between adjacent pavements (existing and milled) in longitudinal directions.
 The Contractor is advised that in order to open all sidestreets to all lanes of traffic at the end of each Day, temporary ramping will be required around maintenance holes, catch basins, and valve chambers within the roadway after the milling operation has been performed.
 All temporary ramps around the manholes, catch basins, and valve chambers shall be completely removed prior to placement of the new base or surface course asphalt.
 As an alternative to this ramping, at the Contractor’s discretion, all maintenance holes, catch basins, etc., may be lowered to match the grade of the freshly milled surface, then adjusted to the new final grade before the new surface asphalt is placed.
-No additional payment will be made for these adjustments and the cost of this Work shall be included in the unit prices for [Item XX Removal of Asphalt Pavement].
+No additional payment will be made for these adjustments.

 Maintenance Holes